ArcherFSharpTesting/Types/docs/readme/public-types.md

 **TestExecutionResult**: Represents the result of executing a test, including setup, test, teardown, and general execution failures.

 ---
 For detailed type definitions, see the `PublicTypes.fs` source file.
+For detailed type definitions, see the `PublicTypes.fs` source file.